How to Install Jenkins on CentOS or Rocky Linux

 If your server is remote or has a specific hostname, domain name, or IP address, use that instead.

-This password was created automatically (but not displayed) during setup.
+2. The password you need to unlock Jenkins was created automatically (but not displayed) during setup.
 To find it, switch to a terminal window and enter the following:

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword